Open Back Surgery

 - Relief may be immediate or incremental over time

 Clearly this is major surgery, and the decision to have an open back procedure cannot be taken lightly.

 Meanwhile, minimally invasive surgery, like an endoscopic discectomy provides patients with a minimally-invasive, outpatient alternative.
 Endoscopic surgeons are able to treat back and neck conditions through an incision about 5 millimeters long, which obviously reduces the risk of tissue damage, bleeding, infection, and scar tissue.
 Additionally, minimally invasive spine procedures do not require hospitalization, unlike traditional open back surgery.

-Before undergoing major open back surgery, contact the award-winning team at Laser Spine Institute (LSI) to learn more about the advantages of outpatient endoscopic spinal procedures and for a free review of your MRI or CT scan.
+Before undergoing traditional open back surgery, contact the experienced team at Laser Spine Institute to learn more about the advantages of outpatient spinal procedures and for a free review of your MRI or CT scan.
 Not only do our procedures carry less risk, they also have a higher success rate than traditional open back surgery; more than 80 percent of patients report improvement at three months of their surgery at Laser Spine Institute, while some patients report improvement the same day of surgery .
 A minimally invasive procedure at Laser Spine Institute may be just the thing you need to find relief from neck or back pain.